Amenability constants for unconditional sums of Banach algebras: Abstract

 We show that the factor $C_E^2$ is sharp by exhibiting finite-dimensional examples where equality holds.
 We further prove that finiteness of $C_E$ is necessary whenever infinitely many summands are non-zero and the sum admits a bounded approximate identity.

 As applications, we recover the classical formula $\AM\bigl(c_0\text{-}\bigoplus_{i\in I} A_i\bigr) = \sup_{i\in I}\AM(A_i)$ for arbitrary (possibly uncountable) index sets, extend it to weighted $c_0$-spaces, and characterise amenability for Orlicz sequence algebra sums.
-We also explain how these unconditional results may be extracted as corollaries even when working within the conditional framework of James-type $J$-sums.
+We also record how these unconditional criteria give obstructions within the conditional framework of James-type $J$-sums.

 Finally, we investigate weak amenability of $E$-sums.
-We prove that weak amenability passes to summands, that $E$-sums of commutative weakly amenable algebras are weakly amenable, and---contrasting sharply with the Johnson amenability picture---that for $1 < p < \infty$, the $\ell_p$-sum of infinitely many copies of a noncommutative weakly amenable algebra fails to be weakly amenable.
-In the $c_0$-type regime ($C_E < \infty$), we establish a two-sided estimate for weak amenability constants analogous to that for Johnson amenability.
+We prove that weak amenability passes to summands, that $E$-sums of commutative weakly amenable algebras are weakly amenable, and---contrasting sharply with the Johnson amenability picture---that for $1 < p < \infty$, the $\ell_p$-sum of infinitely many copies of a non-commutative weakly amenable algebra fails to be weakly amenable.
+In the $c_0$-type regime ($C_E < \infty$), we establish two-sided estimates for weak amenability constants with constants depending only on $C_E$.